This post may contain affiliate links.

 - Learning to kayak on calm, clear waters in Thailand

-- Discovering their inner and physical strength, trekking in the Himalayas
+- Discovering their inner and physical strength, while map-reading and being immersed in physical geography, trekking in the Himalayas

-- Becoming proficient at snorkeling on the Great Barrier Reef
+- Becoming proficient at snorkeling and later, scuba diving, on the Great Barrier Reef and discovering that biome and its conservation issues.

 - Stone carving lessons from a master craftsman in India.